sezdevx/learn/vim/readme.md

 * Repeat the last char search `;`

+* Repeat the last char search in the opposite direction `,`

 * Repeat the last char search but reverse direction `;`

 * Scan file forward for next match `/pattern`